 The Garden of Evening Mists, by Tan Twan Eng, p.
 215

 Photo by M.F.
 O’Brien, Butchart Gardens, Vancouver Island

 From where did Tan get the idea of Japanese garden design – about which there are entire schools of thought and hundreds of years of history?

-I would describe The Garden of Evening Mists as epic or tragic.
-Moments of love and redemption are balanced by great sadness.
+I would describe The Garden of Evening Mists as epic and tragic.
+Moments of love and redemption are balanced by moments of great sadness.
 The novel leaves you with an overall sense of time passing, melancholy, resignation and loss of memory and beauty – like the evening mists of the title.

 His Facebook page, maintained by his publicists, is probably the most current source of information: https://www.facebook.com/Tan-Twan-Eng-217219011707115/